calumgrant/fei-parser/docs/worklist.md

 Down to 4.96 seconds - with modifier = public/private/protected.
   - 10.9 seconds with all modifiers

+Down to 3.91 seconds by caching closures.
+Why not faster!!
+  - 12.78 seconds with all modifiers.
+Slower.

 Experiments to try:
 1. Look at the diagnostic counts for javabench
   - Fix up potentially_empty_symbol